Courtland Sutton: 2023

 In the 2023 season, Sutton appeared in and started 14 games.
 He finished with 59 receptions for 772 yards and ten touchdowns.
 He had five consecutive games with a touchdown from Week 6 to Week 11.
 In Week 10 against the Buffalo Bills, Sutton caught a touchdown pass from Russell Wilson at the very edge of the end zone, barely tapping both of his feet in bounds.
 The catch was statistically the most improbable completion of the Next Gen Stats era, with only a 3.2% probability of succeeding.

 2024

 In Week 9, against the Baltimore Ravens, Sutton had seven receptions for 122 yards in addition to a passing touchdown thrown to Bo Nix on a trick play.
 In Week 12, against the Las Vegas Raiders, he had two receiving touchdowns in the 29–19 win.
 He finished the 2024 season with 81 receptions for 1,081 yards and eight touchdowns helping the Broncos make the playoffs for the first time since 2015.

 2025

 On July 28, 2025, Sutton signed a four-year, $92 million ($41 million guaranteed) contract extension with the Broncos.
+He had 74 receptions for 1,017 yards and seven touchdowns in the 2025 season.
+He scored a receiving touchdown, which was the first of his postseason career, on Denver's lone score in the AFC Championship loss to the Patriots.
+He was voted as the 68th best player in the league on the NFL Top 100 Players of 2026 list.